MLenngren/iban-validation/README.md

 ### PONDERINGS

-- What is the correct microservice structure in go
+- What is some of the best microservice structures in go
+- How to log best practice
+- As above for errors, or we take it its the same sort of since go dont have exception handling like I am used ot.

 ### some commands